reiniiriarios/chromaticity-color-utilities/README.md

 |SMPTE-C RGB|D65, D50|
 |Wide Gamut RGB|D50|

 Color spaces and standard illuminant arguments are case-insensitive.
 Color space argument ignores any character not alphanumeric.
-Some common misspellings / words left out are also taken into account. (`'PAL / SECAM'` is equivalent to `'palsecamrgb'`.)
+Some common misspellings / words left out are also taken into account. (`PAL / SECAM` is equivalent to `palsecamrgb`.)

 ## Modifying Colors